Dove Fingerless Mittens/Gloves

 So the right mitten you work the other way round: Start by crocheting 4 rows as you did for the left mitten.
 Then crochet the 3 rows with the pattern and end this mitten with 14 rows as you started the left mitten.
 If you have made any adjustments to the pattern to fit your size, please repeat those adjustments for your right hand mitten.

-Below you see a stitch diagram for the pattern you use in the middle of your mittens.
+Below you see the stitch diagram you use in the middle of your mittens.
 It is only an example of the pattern and it doesn’t show the pattern in its full length.
 But it gives you a very clear idea how to work the pattern.
 The stitch diagram shows an example where you start out with chains and work the pattern on this row of chains.
-In my pattern you will have to work this pattern ‘above’ the half double crochets and double crochets you have made in the previous row.
+In my version you will have to work this pattern ‘above’ the half double crochets and double crochets you have made in the previous row.

 If you are not familiar with these, see my conversion chart Crochet Terms in US, UK, German and Danish.